fmw/alida/docs/euroclojure-slides.rst

 Lucene implements a plethora of query types.
-The most basic and ubiquitous one is probably the TermQuery, which searches documents for the provided value in a given provided field:
+The most basic and ubiquitous one is probably the TermQuery, which searches documents for the provided value in a given field:

 .. code-block:: clojure